-- (1) The Company commenced operations in South Korea in February 1996. - (2) The Company commenced operations in Thailand in March 1997. - (3) Total revenue does not include sales of certain products to NSI affiliates in Australia and New Zealand of \$4.6 million in 1995 and in 1996 and \$1.1 million for the first three months of 1996 and for the same period in 1997.
-Operating expenses have increased with the growth of the Company's revenue. - (4) The term "Active Distributors" includes only those distributors who purchased products from the Company during the three months ended as of the date indicated. - (5) Numbers are rounded to the nearest thousand.
+- (1) The Company commenced operations in South Korea in February 1996. - (2) The Company commenced operations in Thailand in March 1997. - (3) Total revenue does not include sales of certain products to NSI affiliates in Australia and New Zealand of \$4.6 million in 1995 and in 1996 and \$2.1 million for the first six months of 1996 and for the same period in 1997.
+Operating expenses have increased with the growth of the Company's revenue.
+(4) The term "Active Distributors" includes only those distributors who - (4) The term "Active Distributors" includes only those distributors who purchased products from the Company during the three months ended as of the date indicated. - (5) Numbers are rounded to the nearest thousand.